-After some trial and error, we've found the perfect balance of bananas, oats, and maple syrup, making it incredibly easy to make.
-Plus, it's eggless and flourless, gluten-free, dairy-free, and vegan!
-You won't even miss your original quick bread recipe!
+After some trial and error, I found the perfect balance of bananas, oats, and maple syrup, making it incredibly easy to make.
+Plus, it's eggless, flourless, gluten-free, dairy-free, and vegan!
+You won't even miss your original banana bread recipe!

 Jump to: